denisidoro/navi/README.md

 The interface prompts for variable names inside brackets (eg `<branch>`).

+Variable names should only include alphanumeric characters and `_`.

 The command for generating possible inputs can refer other variables:
 ```sh
 # If you select 2 for x, the possible values of y will be 12 and 22